Better bounds on finite-order Grothendieck constants: Lower bounds on KG(d)

 Upon inspection of \cref{tab:sym} it is apparent that, in the small dimensions that we consider in this work ($d\leq8$), root systems play an important role in obtaining good kissing configurations.
 These structures are inherently symmetric and play an important role in the theory of Lie groups and Lie algebras.
 We refer to~\cite{Bak02} for definitions and elementary properties.
 The family $D_d$ has been studied in~\cite{FR94}; there, starting from the Gram matrix $P$ of size $d(d-1)$, the exact value of $\sdp{1}{P}$ is computed by invoking symmetry arguments.
 Moreover, for $d\in\{3, 4, 5\}$, the optimal diagonal modification of $\lambda=\frac23$ is derived for $D_d$; in other words, \cite{FR94} shows that, among all matrices with shape $P-\lambda\id$, the matrix $P-\frac23\id$ is giving the best lower bound on $\KG{d}{}$.
 Here we go a bit further by extending this result to $d\in\{6, 7, 8\}$, a fact that was suspected in~\cite{FR94}, but we also observe that the corresponding matrices $A=P-\frac23\id$ are actually facets of the symmetrised polytope $D_d(\cut{1}{d(d-1)})$.

-Moreover, we computationnally establish optimal diagonal modifications for other configurations, see \cref{tab:sym}.
-About the root system $E_8$, we note that the value $45/31$ reached without diagonal modification is already provided in~\cite[page~50]{FR94}, where it is attributed to Reeds and Sloane.
+In \cref{tab:sym}, we also give optimal diagonal modifications for other configurations.
+For the root system $E_8$, the value $45/31$ reached without diagonal modification is already provided in~\cite[page~50]{FR94}, where it is attributed to Reeds and Sloane.
 It indeed follows from \cite[Lemma~2]{FR94} and from the transitivity of the Weyl group, see the acknowledgements in \cref{sec:acks}.
 However, these arguments do not directly apply to solve the diagonally modified case.

 Note that in all cases involving irrational numbers (except the icosahedron), the facet $A$ cannot be obtained via a diagonal modification of $P$.
 This is because the off-diagonal elements of $P$ feature rational and irrational numbers.
 The exception of the icosahedron is due to its extra property of being an equiangular tight frame (ETF), all off-diagonal elements being $\pm1/\sqrt5$, which can then lead to a facet by taking an irrational diagonal modification.